Vasily Anisimov: Coalco

 Alongside his career in aluminium, Anisimov established Coalco in 1994.
 Coalco initially situated itself in the metals industry, including ownership of aluminium smelters, bauxite mines, semi-finished producers, cable plants, energy producers and cryolite plants.
 However, after Anisimov's break from the mining industry, Coalco moved into real estate.

 The company manages projects in residential and industrial real estate as well as managing land assets.
 Coalco own 37,000 acres of land in the Moscow region.

+On the banks of the Zlodeika (Злодейка) at the Domodedovsky District in the Moscow Oblast, Coalco built Akulinino (Акулинино) which is, similar to Rublyovka, a luxury residential development of 18,000 ha located 35 km from the Moscow Ring Road on the Kashirskoye Highway (Каширское шоссе).

 It was reported in 2015 that the company planned to build a multifunctional complex at Tsarskaya Square in Moscow of 280,500 square meters, at an cost of $430 million.
 The project was completed in two years.

 In 2015 Anisimov transferred Coalco assets totalling more than 1 million square meters to MR Group Management, retaining ownership of the land, with MR Group Management responsible for all ongoing and future development processes.

 Coalco also has maintains a presence in the New York City real estate market through Coalco New York, and subsidiary company Corigin Holdings building housing for students at New York University as well as acquisitions, development and property management.
-The company has a branch office in Zurich.
+The company has a branch in Zürich.